Amalgamation Consultations 2021

 As directed by the boards of the Alberta Wheat Commission (AWC) and Alberta Barley, the two commissions are soliciting farmers’ opinions on the potential merger of the two commissions to one formal entity.
 Held during the fall of 2021, the consultations were an opportunity for Alberta wheat and barley farmers to contribute their input on the topic.

-The commissions held farmer consultations through an online survey and two online sessions in October.
-Farmers are asked to attend Regional Meetings in November for further dialogue and consultation on the topic.Find a Regional Meeting near you!
+The commissions held farmer consultations through an online survey, two online sessions in October and Regional Meetings in November.

 Upon amalgamating the staff, the commissions quickly realized additional synergies such as the ability to collaboratively fund an agronomy extension program (The Growing Point and Plot2Farm), share event spaces and heighten their kids education efforts (Wally Wheat and Betty Barley’s Grain Gallery), partner on enhanced communication initiatives (The Grain Exchange and Spotlight on Research), and more.

 In November of 2018 at the Alberta Wheat Commission's Region 2 meeting in Strathmore, a resolution was passed by farmers that read:

 Whereas: the Alberta Wheat Commission and Alberta Barley are currently operating with a shared management team and have successfully demonstrated the potential efficiencies and synergies an integrated organization can provide to producers and ensure that producers’ levies are used to greatest benefit.

 Be it resolved: that Alberta Barley complete a comprehensive review of the potential to formally merge the Alberta Wheat Commission and Alberta Barley and if appropriate, conduct a producer plebiscite to obtain member approval for a merger.